INEC appeals to voters to reject double registration

-Mallam Isah Ehimeakhe, INEC Resident Electoral Commissioner in Bayelsa on Monday appealed to the electorate not to register twice as it was an offence under the law.
+Mallam Isah Ehimeakhe, the INEC Resident Electoral Commissioner in Bayelsa, on Monday appealed to the electorate not to register twice, as it is an offence under the law.

 He warned that the commission’s Automated Biometric Identification System (ABIS) had been designed to detect multiple registrations and flag individuals who attempted to register more than once